nerdswords/yet-another-cloudwatch-exporter/README.md

   * wafv2 (AWS/WAFV2) - Web Application Firewall v2
   * workspaces (AWS/WorkSpaces) - Workspaces

+## Feature flags

+To provide backwards compatibility, some new of YACE's features or changes might be guarded under a feature flag.
+Refer to [docs/feature_flags.md](./docs/feature_flags.md) for deatils.

 ## Installing and running

 Refer to the [installing guide](docs/install.md).